This facility provides a warm, vibrant community surrounded by plenty of local cafes and restaurants for residents to enjoy.

 Passive design is an important consideration for any development and providing outdoor spaces that link to internal spaces assist in allowing this design consideration to be achieved.

 Courtyards play an important role and can have a wide range of benefits from social benefits through to environmental considerations.
 In this case, the courtyards were designed to be lush, sub-tropical outdoor spaces creating a breezeway through the centre of the building to help reduce the need for air-conditioning use.

-The inclusion of 'large-leaf' shade loving species ensure survivability in a low light environment while providing colour, interest and a softening of built form.
+The inclusion of ‘large-leaf’ shade loving species ensure livability in a low light environment while providing colour, interest and a softening of built form.
 Turf enclosed in natural curved edging helps to reduce the structured pavement effect of the forecourts to the building.